aghanoury/m202a-wifi-sensing/docs/report.md

 - Decimate Function:
     - Using the decimate function in Python with a specified decimation factor (q=8, zero_phase=True).
     - Example: x = decimate(x, q=8, zero_phase=True)
+    - To use this method, we had to include additional code: x=x.copy()
+    - This was neccesary because when we used the decimate function, negative strides occur and as of the time of writing this report, PyTorch is not comptabile         with negative strides.
+    - Strides are used to access the elements in the tensor.

 - Custom Downsampling Functions:
     - Implementing custom downsampling functions.